Unveilling Switzerland’s Mountain Magic in 5 days

 DAY 4 MORNING: SCHILTHORN – PIZ GLORIA

-Schilthorn – Piz Gloria is the site that was used as a filming location for the James Bond Film (Our Majesty service), it has a spectacular 360 degree viewing platform bringing you almost eye to eye with the Jungfrau, Monch and of course Eiger.
+Schilthorn – Piz Gloria is the site that was used as a location for the 969 James Bond Film, ‘On her Majesty’ Secret Service’.
+The highlight is a spectacular 360 degree viewing platform bringing you almost eye to eye with the Jungfrau, Monch and of course Eiger.

 Up and up we went, racing the sun to the top of the mountain. it was a very clear morning – although as the sun started to creep over the top of Monch, the clouds started to rise, by the time I alighted gondola at Piz Gloria I was greeted by the scene below.